michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Personal bests

-Challenge completions
+Calories

+Water

+Prayers

+Exercise

+Sleep

+Fasting

 Leaderboard rankings (Competitive Mode only)

-Manual entries build intrinsic accountability, allowing users to track their personal goals.
+Manual entries create intrinsic accountability, ensuring each achievement is earned and recorded by the user.

-Users who remain in local-only mode do not share metrics externally.
+Users in local-only mode do not share metrics with others.

 1.4.
-Contacts (Optional — For Friend Matching Only)
+Contacts (Optional — Matching Only)

-Users may optionally grant permission to access their phone contacts so the app can match friends who also use Beat My Best.
+Users may optionally grant permission to access their phone contacts in order to find friends who also use Beat My Best.

 When permission is granted:

 The app reads names and phone numbers from the user’s contact list.

-Contacts are processed using hashed or encrypted representations solely for the purpose of checking which contacts also use the app.

-The app does not permanently store the entire contact list.
+Only hashed/encrypted versions of contact numbers are transmitted to the backend.

+This data is used exclusively to check which contacts also use Beat My Best.

+No plain-text contact lists are stored.

-Contacts are never used for marketing, shared with third parties, or visible to other users.
+Contacts are never visible to other users.

+Contacts are never used for analytics, advertising, or third-party sharing.

-This feature can be disabled at any time.
+Users can disable this feature at any time.

-If the user does not enable this feature, no contacts are accessed.
+If the permission is not granted, no contacts are accessed.

 1.5.
 Cloud / Backend Data

-If backend features are enabled, the following may be stored securely in the cloud:
+If backend features are enabled, the following may be stored securely:

 Username

-Profile photo (optional)

 Competitive Mode metrics